soliao/Navigation-AI-Agent/Report.md

 GAMMA = 0.99            ()

 ## Plot of Reward
-With the above settings, the agent mastered the task after epochs
+With the above settings, the agent solved the task after 400 epochs

 ## Ideas for future work